OpaceDigitalAgency/star-trek/PROGRESS.md

 - Implemented getAllCharacters() function in stapiService.js to fetch all characters (approximately 6,000) using pagination
 - Fixed characters/index.astro with the following changes:
   1. Updated to use getAllCharacters() instead of getCharacters(0, 100)
-  2. Fixed the Memory Alpha image loop with MAX_IMAGES_GLOBAL = 200 limit
+  2. Fixed the Memory Alpha image loop with MAX_IMAGES_GLOBAL limit
   3. Fixed the client-side filter script by updating the selector to use data-name attribute
   4. Fixed the rank dropdown feature to properly display ranks
   5. Implemented graceful image fallback with placeholder and lazy loading
+- Committed all changes and pushed to GitHub repository (https://github.com/OpaceDigitalAgency/star-trek.git)
+- Applied additional code patches to further improve the characters page:
+  1. Replaced charactersBySpecies object with Map and Set for better data handling and deduplication
+  2. Improved image enrichment loop with higher IMAGE_BUDGET (400) and smart name handling
+  3. Verified search selector implementation
+  4. Enhanced select elements with Tailwind-friendly styling and custom SVG chevrons